 If you pay off the loan early, you can typically save on interest because interest accrues as you pay it down.

-With a merchant cash advance, the purchaser charges a fixed amount of interest using what’s called a factor rate.
+With an MCA, the purchaser charges a fixed amount of interest using what’s called a factor rate.
 If you have a 1.2 factor, for instance, you’ll pay 20% of the advance amount in interest — for a $10,000 advance, you’ll ultimately pay back $12,000.

 Remember, though, that the amount of interest is fixed, so if you pay back the funds ahead of schedule, you don’t benefit.

-It’s also important to note that merchant cash advances are far more expensive than bank loans.
-With bank loans, you may be able to secure an interest rate in the single digits, while merchant cash advance factor rates can be much higher.
+It’s also important to note that merchant cash advances are far more expensive than small business loans.
+With bank loans, you may be able to secure an interest annual percentage rate in the single digits, while merchant cash advance factor rates can be much higher.

 2. Eligibility Criteria